derekhuggens/PyBer_Analysis/README.md

 ## Overview of Analysis

 ### Upon joining the pseudo ride-sharing company named PyBer, I was tasked to read into two large .csv datasets and merge them into one dataframe for further analysis.
 The complete parent dataframe contained the columns: city, date, fare, ride_id, driver_count, and type.
 From the parent dataframe columns, new dataframes were created to be able to track metrics, obtain measures of central tendency, and plot meaningful, visual data.
-In total, 7 figures were created for the ride-sharing analysis and an additional figure was created for a challenge assignment.
+7 figures were created for the ride-sharing analysis, 1 screenshot of the ride-sharing data summary dataframe is included, and 1 Figure for the "Total Fare by City Type." for the dates of 01/01/2019 to 04/28/2019.

 ## Figures